Mini Flush Mount Lights...an Alternative to Recessed Lighting

 above: Jean Stoffer Design The Madison / photography by Stoffer Photography

-I'm really excited to get the electrician over and vet this out more.
+I'm really excited to get an electrician over and vet this out more.
 I know the look isn't for everyone but I think it'll be exactly what this room needs.
 I'm hoping that because the ceiling is already hardwired, it won't be a massive job but we'll see!
 Note: I'll most likely replace the track lighting on the dining side of the room with a few armed sconces (these ones from our last house) or nicer looking track lighting that doesn't look like track.

 from left to right, top to bottom